 Complaints which have some foundation are resolved by offering the complainant some form of redress, usually a correction/clarification in the newspaper and/or online or by removing the offending content from the online story.
-Corrections are, with very few exceptions, published on page 2.
+Corrections are either publishing page 2 or the letters pages (pp 12 and 13).
 Requests from complainants for the publication of a correction on a specific page or for a correction to be published next to a follow-up story on the same subject are considered on their merits with a view to ensuring due prominence.
 Online corrections are generally added to the original article.